kenjitheman/nwstg/README.md

 ## contributing

-- Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+- pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change

 ## license

 - [MIT](https://choosealicense.com/licenses/mit/)

-#